 A sweltering summer heat wave can force even the thickest-skinned camper to run for shade.
 Traveling - or worse yet, trying to fall asleep - inside a mobile sauna can be unbearable.

-Instead of cranking open a small vent on the roof, modern-day campers opt for the creature comforts of air conditioners mounted on their RVs.
+Instead of cracking open a small vent on the roof, modern-day campers often opt for mounting an air conditioner on their RV.

-If you need extra air conditioning, simply flick a switch to start the RV generator.
-Then crank up the roof-top a/c to keep the road trip comfortable.
+So if you need extra air conditioning, simply flick a switch to start the RV generator.
+Then, crank up the roof-top a/c to keep the road trip comfortable.

 If you own a travel trailer or a pop-up camper, you probably don't have an RV generator compartment.

 Instead, you'll need a portable inverter generator with at least 2,800 watts to jump start your rooftop air conditioner.

 Keep in mind, medium-sized inverter generators aren't light - especially with a full tank of gas.
 You'll need at least two able-bodied persons to unpack the generator and set it up outside.

 If you don't have the manpower to lug around one big generator, just split the load in half.